Requests for flexible working arrangements

 Overview

 Requests for flexible working arrangements form part of the National Employment Standards (NES).
-The NES apply to all employees covered by the national workplace relations system, regardless of any award, agreement or contract.
+The NES apply to all employees covered by the national workplace relations system and can't be excluded by any award, agreement or contract.

 The NES include a right for certain employees to request flexible working arrangements (such as changes in hours of work) from their employer.
-An employer can only refuse such a request on ‘reasonable business grounds’.
+An employer can only refuse a request on ‘reasonable business grounds’ and if the employer has followed certain steps.

 Download the fact sheet:

-Who is eligible to make a request for a flexible working arrangement?
+Who is eligible to make a request for flexible working arrangements?

-An employee may request a change in their working arrangements from their employer if they require flexibility because they:
+An employee may request a change in their working arrangements if they require flexibility because they:

 • are the parent, or have responsibility for the care, of a child who is of school age or younger